Battle of Rotterdam: 14 May

 On the morning of 14 May, General Schmidt prepared a quick note in the form of an ultimatum, which was to be handed over to the Dutch commander of Rotterdam.
 The text of the ultimatum was set in Dutch.
 Three German negotiators carried the ultimatum to the Maas bridges.
 The three men held the banner of truce, but were nevertheless treated harshly by the Dutch.
 They were stripped of all their weapons, which were thrown into the water, and then blindfolded.
 The men were then guided to the command post of Colonel Scharroo in the city.

 Scharroo was handed the letter, which said that if resistance did not cease the Germans would destroy Rotterdam.
 Scharroo called General Headquarters and was shortly after called back with instructions from General Winkelman.
 The ultimatum had to be returned to the German commander with the reply that only a duly undersigned ultimatum, together with statement of name and rank of the commanding officer would be accepted by the Dutch as a legitimate parliamentary letter of ultimatum.

 Colonel Scharroo sent his adjutant, Captain J. D. Backer, to the Germans with the Dutch reply.
-Meanwhile, Göring had ordered the Kampfgeshewader 54 (KG 54)—with its 90 Heinkel He 111 bombers—to take off from three bases near Bremen.
-Geschwader commander Oberst Walter Lackner led ⅔ of his wing on to a course that would bring them on to the target from a northeastern angle.
+Meanwhile, Göring had ordered the Kampfgeschwader 54 (KG 54)—with its 90 Heinkel He 111 bombers—to take off from three bases near Bremen.
+Geschwader commander Oberst Walter Lackner led two thirds of his wing on to a course that would bring them on to the target from a northeastern angle.
 The other 27 bombers were commanded by Oberstleutnant Friedrich Höhne and approached Rotterdam from the south.
 Estimated time of arrival over the target was 13:20, Dutch time.